NCAA basketball tournament selection process

 The selection process for college basketball's NCAA Division I Men's and Women's Basketball Tournaments determine which teams (68 men's and 68 women's) will enter the tournaments (the centerpieces of the basketball championship frenzy known as "March Madness") and their seedings and matchups in the knockout bracket.
-Currently, thirty-two (32) teams gain automatic entry through winning their conference's championship.
-The remaining teams (36 men's, 36 women's) rely on the selection committee to award them an at-large bid in the tournament.
+Currently, thirty-one (31) teams gain automatic entry through winning their conference's championship.
+The remaining teams (37 men's, 37 women's) rely on the selection committee to award them an at-large bid in the tournament.
 The selection process primarily takes place on Selection Sunday and the days leading up to it.
 Selection Sunday is also when the men's brackets and seeds are released to the public.
 Beginning in 2022, the women's championship brackets and seeds are also announced on Sunday.
 Prior to the expansion of the bracket from 64 to 68 teams the women's championship brackets and seeds were announced one day later, on Selection Monday.

 The selection committees

 The twelve-member basketball selection committee is made up of athletic directors and conference commissioners throughout Division I men's and women's athletics with separate committees for the men's and women's tournaments.
 The committees consist of one member selected from each of the five autonomy conferences and three members selected from the seven highest-ranked nonautonomy conferences based on basketball success.
 The remaining four members are selected from the 20 other conferences.
 All appointments are for five years.
 Historically the men's selection committee consisted of all men, and the women's selection committee consisted of all women.
-However, recently women have been serving on the men’s committee (including Judy Rose, Lynn Hickey, Janet Cone, and current member Bernadette McGlade), and men have been serving on the women’s committee (including Richard Ensor and current member Jeff Konya).
+However, recently women have been serving on the men's committee (including Judy Rose, Lynn Hickey, Janet Cone, and current member Bernadette McGlade), and men have been serving on the women's committee (including Richard Ensor and current member Jeff Konya).
 The tournament selection is only part of the committee members' duties; the panels meet year-round (in-person or through conference calls) to discuss the tournament and its administration, evaluate teams, assign tournament game officials, and determine future tournament sites.

 To avoid potential conflicts of interest, committee members must leave the room when their own school is being discussed (or schools in the case of the conference commissioners).
-The member may be invited to answer factual questions regarding his or her team or teams (e.g., status of player injuries).
+The member may be invited to answer factual questions regarding their team or teams (e.g., status of player injuries).
 Athletic directors may be present when other schools from their conference are discussed, but may only speak if asked.